nguyenank/shot-plotter/README.md

 ##### Customizing Details

-Clicking the _Customize Details_ button will bring up a modal with a list of the current details: drag-and-drop detail names to reorder and click on the eye symbol to toggle whether it is visible.
+Clicking the _Customize Details_ button will bring up a modal with a list of the current details.
+Drag-and-drop detail names to reorder them.
+Click on the eye icon to toggle whether it is visible.
+Click on the trash can icon to delete details.
+For created details, click on the pencil-in-a-square icon to edit those details.
 Reordering details changes their position in both the details panel and the table.
-The _X_ and _Y_ details cannot be hidden.
+The _X_ and _Y_ details cannot be hidden or deleted.

+Default details can be restored by clicking on the _Reset to Defaults_ button.

 Details configurations can be saved or restored through download/upload.
 When a detail configuration is downloaded, it stores the current order and visibility of details, as well as any newly created details.
 Also, currently selected/entered options in the details panel are made the default options when the configuration is uploaded; if a detail is not visible, it preserves its original default value.